NagarajSH/Spring-Cloud/Spring_Cloud_Config_1.md

 Security to Configurations
 --------------------------
-Adding basic authentication and testing it has the following steps.
+Adding basic authentication and testing it has the following steps.<br>
-1)Add pom dependency spring-boot-starter-security 2)Test the project to get authentication error
+1)Add pom dependency spring-boot-starter-security<br>
+2)Test the project to get authentication error<br>
-3)Add Basic auth credentials and call api with valid credentials 4)update client apps with credentials
+3)Add Basic auth credentials and call api with valid credentials<br>
+4)update client apps with credentials

 Note:Adding spring-boot-starter-security pom dependency automatically creates basic http auth. you can notice the default password set by spring on console like this.